-Warning: All certification assignments are reviewed for plagiarism during the grading process.
-Candidates who submit the work of another candidate or certified trainer will risk forfeiting their entire certification process with CPTN.
+Warning: Our practical assessment assignments are reviewed for plagiarism during the grading process.
+Candidates who submit the work of another candidate or certified trainer will risk forfeiting their entire certification process with us.

 Requirements to earn and maintain the CPTN-CPT distinction:

 - Order the Art & Science Manual or attend the Workshop if it is available (Optional with degree/diploma in the field)

 - Achieve a passing grade of 75% or higher on the CPTN-CPT Theory Exam

 - Achieve a passing grade of 75% or higher on the CPTN-CPT Practical Assessment